iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 First, open **two** UNIX terminal windows, each with access to Docker.
 The way you do this varies by platform:

 1. If you are on **Mac or Windows and using Kitematic**, click the **[DOCKER CLI]** button two times.
-2. If you are on **Mac or Windows using **Docker Toolbox**, click the Docker Quickstart Terminal icon twice to launch the two windows
+2. If you are on **Mac or Windows using Docker Toolbox**, click the Docker Quickstart Terminal icon twice to launch the two windows
 3. If you are on **Linux with Docker installed natively**, open two terminal sessions
-4. If you are on **Mac or Linux using a VM to run Linux**, follow Linux-native instructions entirely within your VM
+4. If you are on **Mac or Windows using a VM to run Linux**, follow Linux-native instructions entirely within your VM

 **Launching an Agave CLI container**